phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

 also involves a different way to install apps onto your device, with no emulator testing available.
 PhoneGap Build also supports additional platforms (Symbian and WebOS) that can only be compiled remotely.
-(See the Platform Support table for details.)
+(See the Overview section's _Platform Support_ table for details.)

 First, you need an account on the
 [PhoneGap Build](https://build.phonegap.com) site.